 North Wales is a somewhat ethnically-diverse borough.
 The people who call North Wales home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Wales residents report their race to be White, followed by Asian.
-Important ancestries of people in North Wales include German, English, Italian, and Polish.
+Important ancestries of people in North Wales include Irish, German, English, Italian, and Polish.

 The most common language spoken in North Wales is English.
-Other important languages spoken here include Thai and German.
+Other important languages spoken here include Polish and German/Yiddish.